meshery/meshery/docs/pages/features/playground.md

 ## Meshery Playground FAQ
 #### Question: Why do I need to sign-up/register to use the Cloud Native Playground?
-**Answer** _The Playground is connected to live Kubernetes clusters, and while these clusters are refreshed on a daily basis, the clusters do need to be protected from nefarious actors, who might use these clusters for cryptomining, for example._
+**Answer:** _The Playground is connected to live Kubernetes clusters, and while these clusters are refreshed on a daily basis, the clusters do need to be protected from nefarious actors, who might use these clusters for cryptomining, for example._

 _Sign-up to receive a user account, entitled with perpetually free and full access the Playground environment._